 IROC’s focus includes oversight and accountability for climate strategy and policy, as well as overseeing investment and operational activities.
 IROC and its sub-governance groups are focused on achieving the best outcomes for clients and other stakeholder groups.

 Regulatory Bodies & Suppliers

-The Directors recognise that as part of the objective to promote the long-term success of the business, maintaining a high standard of business conduct when dealing with stakeholders such as regulatory bodies and vendors is vital.
-Insight’s interactions with these stakeholders throughout 2021 are set out below.
+The directors recognise that as part of the objective to promote the long-term success of the business, maintaining a high standard of business conduct when dealing with stakeholders such as regulatory bodies and vendors is vital.
+Insight’s interactions with these stakeholders throughout 2022 are set out below.

-Insight’s Global Outsourcing and Vendor Management Policy captures ESG criteria and operates within BNY Mellon’s Supplier Code of Conduct.
-It describes the Company’s commitments regarding issues such as social responsibility, health and safety, human rights, ethics and responsible business practices.
-Existing vendors that do not meet the required standards are investigated by the Company’s designated forum and could eventually be replaced.
-Insight also has procedures and processes in place to monitor the performance of suppliers over time and the Company expects suppliers to have good governance and controls in place to combat risks such as cyber-attacks.
+Insight’s Global Outsourcing and Vendor Management Policy incorporates ESG criteria and complies with BNY Mellon’s Supplier Code of Conduct.
+Said policy reflects issues such as social responsibility, health and safety, human rights, ethics and responsible business practices.
+Existing vendors that do not meet the required standards risk being removed from Insight’s list of vendors.

 Acting fairly between members of the company in a Shareholder relationship

 Insight is a wholly owned subsidiary within the BNY Mellon group governed by its Board.
-The Company maintains an open relationship with BNY Mellon, where ideas and strategic objectives are exchanged and shared, ensuring the Board members remain aligned with the strategic objectives and corporate values of its shareholder whenever appropriate.
-Across all decisions, the Insight Board is fully committed at the same time to ensuring due regard to the interest of other stakeholders as described above.
+The Company maintains an open relationship with BNY Mellon, where ideas and strategic objectives are exchanged, ensuring the Board members remain aligned with the strategic objectives and corporate values of its shareholder whenever appropriate.
+Across all decisions, the Insight Board is fully committed at the same time to ensuring due regard to the interest of other stakeholders as outlined above.